NoahBSchwartz/Promptimal/README.md

 # Promptimal

 ## 🗒️ Introduction
+  Language models like chatgpt give different answers based on how users prompt them.
+This has led many people to begin looking into "prompt engineering" in order to get better outputs.

   Achieved human-level prompt writing via self-play (automated trial and error).
-  First to combine the OPRO and Promptbreeder papers with fine-tuning, diverging from reliance on a base model.
+  This method is the first to combine the OPRO and Promptbreeder papers with fine-tuning, diverging from reliance on a base model.
 ## 🔍 Overview

 ## 🛠 Process